Lanie-Carmelo/laniecarmelo.tech/README.md

 - Use semantic HTML elements
 - Maintain sufficient color contrast
 - Test with screen readers when possible
+- Manual curation of writing index for easier navigation and less cognitive load

 ## 🤝 Contributing

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License